 Yeah, me neither.

-Especially since this is the highest public garden in London.
+Especially since this is the highest public garden in London and is, as a result, home to one of the best views in London.

 Even though SkyGarden is an obvious choice, it’s still gorgeous AF.